-My doctoral advisor, Dr. Paddy Ducklow, recently alerted me to a remarkable woman Dr. Brene Brown.
-Her TED talk on The Power of Vulnerability went viral with over fifteen million people who have watched it so far.
+My doctoral advisor, Dr. Paddy Ducklow, alerted me to a remarkable woman Dr. Brene Brown.
+Her TED talk on The Power of Vulnerability went viral with over forty-eight million people who have watched it so far.
 As a fellow Social Worker, I deeply appreciated Brene’s fascinating research on vulnerability, shame, and perfectionism.
 Many people miss the connection between shame and perfectionism.
 Brene says that where there is perfectionism, there is always shame, because perfectionism gives birth to shame.
 Perfectionism keeps us from being our best self.
 It keeps us from showing up and being present.
 It keeps us from being loved and giving love to others.

 Brene said that “perfectionism is a thought process that if I look perfect, live perfect, work perfect and do it all perfectly, I can avoid or minimize shame, blame, judgement and criticism.”
 Brene called perfectionism her favorite twenty-ton shield that she carried for many years.
 It doesn’t work though in protecting us.
 Perfectionism shuts down joy, love, and connection.
 It is rooted in our desire for external validity, rather than being true to ourselves.